awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits.md

 The following limitations apply to RDS Custom for Oracle:
 + You can't provide your own AMI\.
-+ Not all create options are supported\.
-For example, when you create an RDS Custom for Oracle DB instance, you can't do the following:
++ Not all options are supported\.
+For example, when you create or modify an RDS Custom for Oracle DB instance, you can't do the following:
   + Change the number of CPU cores and threads per core on the DB instance class\.
   + Turn on storage autoscaling\.
   + Set backup retention to `0`\.